-Farmers tell how certain weeds show up unexpectedly every twelve to fifteen years without apparent rhyme or reason.
+Farmers tell how certain weeds show up unexpectedly every twelve to fifteen years without apparent reason.
 The same thing has been noticed in turf areas.
 Even where the soil has not been disturbed, new weeds appear although such growth had been controlled in the lawn the previous year.

 Not Screened Out.
 Sometimes weeds are introduced and at a high price.
-Manures, topsoil, native peats, black dirt any of these will carry a substantial weed seed content just the same as any object will carry germs.
-Frequently the claim is made that these materials are weedfree because of screening, but this is not true because most weed seeds are so tiny that they will slip through any screen that would pass soil particles.
+Manures, topsoil, native peats, black dirt any of these may carry a substantial weed seed content.
+Frequently the claim is made that these materials are weedfree because of screening, but most weed seeds are so tiny that. they will slip through any screen that would pass soil particles.